- Siri natural language understanding.

 Building conversational machines, with a focus on meaningful statistical evaluations.
 Creative with machine learning and mathematics.

-I have an MSc in Speech and Language Processing from the University of Edinburgh, and an MA in Mathematics from the University of Cambridge.
+As well as my PhD from Cambridge, I have an MSc in Speech and Language Processing from the University of Edinburgh, and an MA in Mathematics from the University of Cambridge.